agforero/FTFramework/README.md

 #### Summary:
-This is a framework built to help test bleeding-edge FORTRAN compilers.
-By testing the compilation of a wide variety of FORTRAN programs, and cross-checking results with stable compilers like `gfortran`, one can find where a compiler might be going wrong.
+This is a framework built to help test bleeding-edge Fortran compilers.
+By testing the compilation of a wide variety of Fortran programs, and cross-checking results with stable compilers like `gfortran`, one can find where a compiler might be going wrong.

-To add a directory containing FORTRAN programs to use for testing compilation, `cd` into `/main/`, and use `./addNew.sh <path-to-directory>`.
+To add a directory containing Fortran programs to use for testing compilation, `cd` into `/main/`, and use `./addNew.sh <path-to-directory>`.

 Then, use `./run_test.sh (compiler)` to compile all files found in the subdirectories of `/source/`.
 If no compiler is specified, it will use the current value of `$FC` (which is set to `f77` by default within the Makefile).
 Each time `./run_test.sh` is executed, the results will be saved to `/logs/` as `<compiler>.log`, where you can view all compilation errors encountered during runtime.